The idea for WomanSage was formed around a kitchen table. That table belonged to a woman who was well known in Orange

 As Jane grew older and more successful, she realized she was missing out on the camaraderie of other women — there were issues to discuss, problems with aging, things she wanted to share.
 So she decided to form a small group of like-minded career women.
 That small circle grew into a group of women sharing personal stories and forging strong, lifelong relationships.

 But that wasn’t enough for Jane.
 While she enjoyed her new-found friends, she was well aware of other women who were barely getting by, caught in the cracks of society, short on funds and self esteem.
 Could there be a way to channel the collective energy and talents of educated, successful women to help these “forgotten” women?
 Jane, along with the fledgling group, created a program of dinners and fundraising events to fund projects to help women in need get back on their feet again.

-WomanSage was born.
-What had begun as a small group has grown to to a vibrant social community totaling more than 2,300 women.
+WomanSage was born in 2003.
+What started as a small group has grown to a vibrant social community totaling more than 2,300 women.

 Jane Glenn Haas passed away in 2013 and she left her legacy with WomanSage.
 It was her dream to create a thriving, lively group of women and provide the platform for friendship, mentorship, and motivating events.

-In 2018, WomanSage celebrates our fifteenth year anniversary of recognizing the potential of women at a transition point in their lives and we look forward to continuing to provide programs for women to reclaim their lives.
+In 2018, WomanSage celebrated fifteenth years of recognizing the potential of women at a transition point in their lives and we look forward to continuing to provide programs for women to reclaim their lives.